 bird that can fly both forwards and backwards.
 They can also fly up, down,

 sideways, hover in one spot, or fly upside down for short distances.
 The

 flight muscles make up 30% of a hummingbirds total body weight.

 watch this incredible video of a hummingbirds wing movement in super slow

 motion.
-A hummingbird flaps its wings up to 70 times per second; a hummingbirds
+They flap their wings up to 70 times per second; it's

 heart rate can reach 1,260 beats per minute.